Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Having an abundance of inventory on hand at a given time means that a bundle of cash is tied up in that unsold stock.
 That could be an issue, because those funds might otherwise be working to pay for operations and expenses.
 What’s more, if all of that inventory bought upfront doesn’t sell as expected, it could mean losses on top of that lack of cash.
 That could hurt your growth and business valuation.

 Many small business owners have learned that, in terms of cash, it’s better to turn inventory more quickly.
-Of course this will vary widely depending on your business – perhaps your product is handmade jewelry, perhaps its reconditioned air conditioners.
-But, just as an example, you might want to boost from inventory turning over from twice a year to five times.
+Of course, this will vary widely depending on your business – perhaps your product is handmade jewelry, perhaps its reconditioned air conditioners.
+As an example, you might want to boost inventory turn-over from twice a year to five times.
 More targeted marketing could contribute to this acceleration.

 That said, finding the right inventory management to fit with your cash flow cycles takes some time and experience.
 Recent supply chain issues have shown how challenging inventory management can be.
 Again, constant monitoring of the cash flow cycle can help guide how you tweak things.